theobald-software/theobald-software.github.io/content/_en/yunio/run-services.md

 #### Control Buttons

-The control buttons adjust how input and output parameters are displayed in the Run Service menu.
+The control buttons in the Run Service menu adjust the display of input and output parameters.

 - **[Collapse]** - collapses all parameter items.
 - **[Expand]** - expands all parameter items.
 - **[Maximize]** - displays the parameters in a full screen view.
 To close the full screen view, click **[Close]**.
 - **[JSON]** - displays the parameters in JSON format.
 - **[To top]** - scrolls to the top of the parameter list.
-- **[Reset]** - removes all defines input parameters.
+- **[Reset]** - removes all defined input parameters.
 This option is only available for input parameters.

 ### Integrating a Service